Dauliac/Cours/book/markdown/system/index.md

 ______________________________________________________________________

-- PEI (*Pre EFI Initialization*) for motherboard and chipset initialization.
+- PEI (*Before EFI Initialization*) for motherboard and chipset initialization.
 Switches processor to protected mode.

 ______________________________________________________________________